-16.6 The base profile is secured to the external wall above the dpc using mechanical fixings at a minimum of 300 mm centres.
-Profiles and expansion joints are fitted as specified.

-16.7 The adhesive is mixed in a suitable container using potable water and a high power drill and mixer spiral to create a paste-like mortar, whilst ensuring there are no lumps in the mixed material.
+- 16.6 The base profile is secured to the external wall above the dpc using mechanical fixings at a minimum of 300 mm centres.
+Profiles and expansion joints are fitted as specified. - 16.7 The adhesive is mixed in a suitable container using potable water and a high power drill and mixer spiral to create a paste-like mortar, whilst ensuring there are no lumps in the mixed material.
 The slabs are positioned on the starter track and bonded to the wall by applying the approved adhesive to the slabs using the strip and dot method or full surface application.
 A circumferential strip of adhesive at least 5 to 10 cm wide is applied to the slabs.
 Three evenly distributed patches of adhesive 5 to 10 cm in diameter are then applied to the slabs so that an adhesive surface of at least 50% is achieved.
 The insulation slab should be immediately placed on the substrate and pressed into place.

-16.8 Subsequent rows of slabs are positioned so that the vertical slab joints are staggered and overlapped at the building corners.

-16.9 Care must be taken to ensure that all slab edges are butted tightly together, and alignment is checked as work proceeds.
-Gaps must be filled with strips of the insulation material.

-16.10 Details of mechanical fixings (including their arrangement in the slabs) are specified in the project-specific design requirements based on pull-out test results, substrate type and wind loading data.
-A minimum of 8.3 fixings per m should be installed, unless otherwise specified in the project-specific design (see Figure 2).
-If required, extra fixings can be applied at the edge zones to satisfy the wind load conditions.
-Holes are drilled into the substrate through the insulation, and the fixings are installed, fixing tightly to the slab using the dedicated driving system to ensure there is no risk of pull-off.
-Installation of mechanical fixings must commence no earlier than 24 hours after the insulation slabs have been adhesively fixed, and in any case after the adhesive has hardened.
-Care must be taken to ensure that the fixings are not overdriven.

-16.11 After sufficient stabilisation of the installed insulation (normally 2 days in warm and dry conditions, or a maximum of one week in cold and damp conditions, during which time the insulation should be protected from exposure to extreme weather conditions to prevent degradation), the wall is ready for the application of the basecoat.

-16.12 To fit around details such as doors and windows, slabs may be cut with a sharp knife or a fine-tooth saw.
-Purpose-made window sills, seals and deflection channels designed to prevent or manage water ingress and allow water to be shed clear of items bridging the cavity should be fitted.
-The performance of these components is outside the scope of this Certificate.

-16.13 At all locations where there is a risk of insulant exposure (eg window reveals or eaves), the systems must be protected, eg by an adequate overhang or by purpose made sub-sills, seals or flashing.

-16.14 Building corners, door and window heads and jambs are formed using corner profiles in accordance with the Certificate holder's instructions.
-Corner profiles are fixed to all building corners.

-16.15 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.
+- 16.8 The first run of insulation slabs is positioned on the base profile and pressed firmly against the wall. - 16.9 Subsequent rows of slabs are positioned so that the vertical slab joints are staggered and overlapped at the building corners. - 16.10 Care must be taken to ensure that all insulation slab edges are butted tightly together, and that alignment is checked as work proceeds (to achieve a flush finish).
+Gaps must be filled with strips of the insulation material. - 16.11 To fit around details such as doors and windows, insulation slabs may be cut with a sharp knife or a fine-toothed saw.
+Purpose-made window sills and seals designed to prevent or manage water ingress should be fitted.
+The performance of these components is outside the scope of this Certificate. - 16.12 At all locations where there is a risk of insulant exposure (eg window reveals or eaves), the systems must be protected (eg by an adequate overhang or by purpose made sub-sills, seals or flashing). - 16.13 Building corners, door and window heads and jambs are formed using corner profiles, in accordance with the Certificate holder's instructions.
+Corner profiles are fixed to all building corners. - 16.14 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits. - 16.15 Window and door reveals should be insulated to minimise the effects of cold bridging.
+Where clearance is limited, strips of insulation should be installed to suit available margins and details.